-- Master of Arts in organizational psychology from Columbia University's Teacher's College - Bachelor of Arts degree from the University of Albany
+- Master of Arts in organizational psychology from Columbia University's Teacher's College - Bachelor of Arts degree from the University of Albany - Holds a Directorship Certification (NACD.DC®) by the NACD

-Ms. Rucker has significant human capital management experience from a variety of well- known public companies and major organizations, and brings significant expertise in human capital strategy, leadership development, culture, and human capital issues at the C-suite executive level to the Company and the Board.
+Ms. Rucker has significant human capital management across the financial services, media and entertainment and supply chain industries within Fortune 500 organizations.
+She brings significant expertise in human capital strategy, executive compensation, talent management, leadership development and change management at the C-suite executive level to the Company and the Board.

-Oscar Suarez, 63
+Oscar Suarez, 64